Primary + companion mobile app

 - In-app provisioningIn-app provisioning The flow that adds a card to a digital wallet (Apple Pay, Google Pay) from inside an issuer's mobile app, using the issuer's own authentication.
 In Weavr's stack, in-app provisioning is implemented via our Push Provisioning SDK on iOS or React Native. to Apple Wallet happens on a separate, deep-linked companion app provided by us.

-It is the right fallback for existing embeddersEmbedder A company or developer that integrates Weavr's embedded finance services into their own application to provide financial services to their end customers. that want to minimize the development they take on inside their primary mobile app while still giving cardholders an in-app provisioningIn-app provisioning The flow that adds a card to a digital wallet (Apple Pay, Google Pay) from inside an issuer's mobile app, using the issuer's own authentication.
+It is the right fallback when you want to minimize the development you take on inside your primary mobile app while still giving cardholders an in-app provisioningIn-app provisioning The flow that adds a card to a digital wallet (Apple Pay, Google Pay) from inside an issuer's mobile app, using the issuer's own authentication.
 In Weavr's stack, in-app provisioning is implemented via our Push Provisioning SDK on iOS or React Native. experience.

 Constraints to be aware of